Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 Unfortunately, the (weighted) least squares estimator $\widehat{\beta}^{OLS}$ does not generally equal the $\widehat{ATT}_{\text{avg}}$.
 The reason is that $\widehat{\beta}^{OLS}$ is equivalent to first collapsing the multiple-periods data to averages in the post- and pre-periods and then estimating a $2\times2$ DiD on the resulting means.
 This, in turn, is the same as subtracting the average pre-period $\tau_{-k}$ estimate (including the zero at time $g-1$) from the average post-period $\widehat{ATT}(t)$ estimate.
-This implies that when we want to interpret both $\beta_t$s from \eqref{eqn:2xT_es_twfe} and $\beta^{OLS}$ from \eqref{eqn:twfe_2xT_DiD}, we would need to strengthen Assumption \ref{ass:parallel-trends-ES} to hold in every time period, and not only in the post-treatment periods.\footnote{ The decision to estimate each $\widehat{ATT}(t)$ relative to period $t=g-1$ comes directly from the choice to define PT that way.
-When one is comfortable in assuming parallel trends in every period, one can typically form more efficient estimators than those discussed above.
+This implies that interpreting both $\beta_t$s from \eqref{eqn:2xT_es_twfe} and $\beta^{OLS}$ from \eqref{eqn:twfe_2xT_DiD} requires Assumption \ref{ass:parallel-trends-ES} to hold in every time period, not just in the post-treatment periods.\footnote{ The decision to estimate each $\widehat{ATT}(t)$ relative to period $t=g-1$ comes directly from the choice to define PT that way.
+If parallel trends holds in every period, one can typically form more efficient estimators than those discussed above.
 See \citet{Marcus_Santanna_2021} for a discussion} To the extent that the gap in mean outcomes over the whole pre-period differs from the gap in outcomes in period $t=g-1$, the two summary parameters will not be equal.
-In Figure \ref{fig:2XT_ES}, the two summary parameters are quite different. $\widehat{ATT}_{\text{avg}}$ equals -0.78 while $\widehat{\beta}^{OLS}$ equals -2.60.\footnote{Interestingly, this quantity is almost identical to our estimate of $ATT(2014)$, but rather than representing anything reassuring, it comes from the offsetting effects of positive pre-period estimates and small post-period ones.}
+In Figure \ref{fig:2XT_ES}, the two summary parameters are quite different: $\widehat{ATT}_{\text{avg}}$ equals -0.70 while $\widehat{\beta}^{OLS}$ equals -2.53.\footnote{Interestingly, this quantity is almost identical to our estimate of $ATT(2014)$, but rather than representing anything reassuring, it comes from the offsetting effects of positive pre-period estimates and small post-period ones.}